ashleybaxter/iamashley/_posts/2016-12-16-jacks-year-in-review.markdown

 As a result, I've decided to cut back on ads and focus on tools and creating value.
 For example, I launched a <a href="http://checkup.withjack.co.uk/">business health checkup tool</a> that assesses the vulnerability of your freelance business.
 I'm sharing it with communities like Designer News.

-{% include image_full.html imageurl="/images/posts/traffic_spikes.jpg" title="Spikes in traffic" caption="Spikes in traffic since launch" %}
+{% include image-caption.html imageurl="/assets/images/posts/traffic_spikes.jpg" title="Spikes in traffic" caption="Spikes in traffic since launch" %}

 Marketing insurance is about planting a seed.
 It may not be a freelancer's time to renew, so they're not yet ready to get a quote with Jack.
 This is why I find push marketing less effective.

-Provided I can get Jack in front of the right people, I'll plant that seed for renewal time.
+Provided I can get With Jack in front of the right people, I'll plant that seed for renewal time.
 That's what micro-sites like the <a href="http://checkup.withjack.co.uk/">business health checkup tool</a> are helping me do.  <a href="https://justinjackson.ca/play-the-long-game/
 ">I'm playing the long game.</a>

 <h3>Tools For Building With Jack</h3>